eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-16_the-news-is-out-now-on-razor-forex-about-dan-s-leaving.md

 - - -

-This page is synchronized from the post: [The News Is Out on Razor Forex - About Dan's Leaving](https://steemit.com/@deanliu/the-news-is-out-now-on-razor-forex-about-dan-s-leaving)
+This page is synchronized from the post: ['The News Is Out on Razor Forex - About Dan''s Leaving'](https://steemit.com/@deanliu/the-news-is-out-now-on-razor-forex-about-dan-s-leaving)